rooneg/5srd.github.io/_classes/fighter.md

 ### Fighting Style

 You adopt a particular style of fighting as your specialty.
 Choose one of the following options.
-You can’t take a Fighting Style option more than once, even if you later get to choose again.
+You can't take a Fighting Style option more than once, even if you later get to choose again.

 #### Archery